Add extra support to your bladder from the inside

 What these devices can’t do is change symptoms like urgency.
 If your bladder is irritated by caffeine, being too full, or you have an overactive bladder, you won’t see any improvement using one of these.
 Pelvic floor exercises DO help these symptoms because the pelvic floor contracting activates neurological messages which calm the bladder down.
 Unfortunately these devices can’t do that.

-If urgency or frequency symptoms are your bother – then rather practice “endurance/holding” pelvic floor exercises (see more in the Pelvic Floor School) and have a read of the article “How much should you drink in day and when should you have a wee?” for more impact on these problems.
+If urgency or frequency symptoms are your bother – then you need to practice “endurance/holding” pelvic floor exercises (see more in the Pelvic Floor School) and have also read of the article “How much should you drink in day and when should you have a wee?” for more impact on these problems.

 Can I leave it in to wee?
 What about during my period?

-Yes, they are all designed to be left in when you have a wee.
+Yes, they are all designed to be left in when you have a wee or bowel movement.
 The pressure of the bladder squeezing is enough to push the urine past the supported area when you need to.

 You could still use the Contiform pessary when you had a period (as the menstrual fluid can flow through it) but you couldn’t use a tampon at the same time.
 The other designs (Contam, Uresta) act as a block but are not absorbant like a tampon, so shouldn’t be used during your period.